strayptr/wow/README.md

 - (or run `wow-0.0.01/win/bin/wow` from a terminal or cmd.exe.
 Same thing.)

-- (Linux): optionally copy `wow-0.0.1/wow` somewhere like `/usr/local` and then add `/usr/local/wow/bin` to your PATH.
-Now you can type `wow` in your terminal!
-Wow!
+- (Linux): optionally copy `wow-0.0.1/wow` somewhere like `/usr/local` and then add `/usr/local/wow/bin` to your PATH: `export PATH="$PATH:/usr/local/wow/bin"`.
+Now you can type `wow` in your terminal.
+Thrilling.

 - (Windows): optionally create a shortcut to `wow.cmd`

 ### build

 Building from source was designed to be completely effortless.
-It's my hope that by making "developer experience" a first-class feature, people will feel encouraged to mess with the code and maybe submit a pull request.
+It's my hope that by making "developer experience" a first-class feature (and by treating this as a super cereal project for super cereal people) then folks will feel encouraged to mess with the code and maybe submit a pull request.

 #### OS X